logdna/logdna-agent/README.md

 ## How it Works

-The LogDNA agent authenticates using your LogDNA API key and opens a secure web socket to LogDNA's ingestion servers.
+The LogDNA agent authenticates using your [LogDNA Ingestion Key](https://app.logdna.com/manage/profile) and opens a secure web socket to LogDNA's ingestion servers.
 It then 'tails' for new log files added to your specific logging directories, watching for file changes.
 Those changes are sent to to LogDNA via the secure web socket.

 ## Kubernetes Logging

 Set up Kubernetes logging with 2 `kubectl` commands with the LogDNA agent!
 We extract pertinent Kubernetes metadata: pod name, container name, container id, namespace, etc:

 ```
-kubectl create secret generic logdna-agent-key --from-literal=logdna-agent-key=<YOUR LOGDNA API KEY>
+kubectl create secret generic logdna-agent-key --from-literal=logdna-agent-key=<YOUR LOGDNA INGESTION KEY>
 kubectl create -f https://raw.githubusercontent.com/logdna/logdna-agent/master/logdna-agent-ds.yaml
 ```